amit04782/offline-notes-app/README.md

+Offline Notes App

+This is a small offline notes app I made using React Native and Expo.
+It supports multiple users on the same device, and each user can create, edit, and delete their own notes.
+Everything is stored locally and works offline.

-Setup Instructions
+Setup Instructions:

-Install Node.js, npm or yarn, and Expo CLI
+1. Install Node.js, npm or yarn, and Expo CLI.
-Run:
+   To install Expo CLI:
    npm install -g expo-cli

-Create a new Expo project
+2. Create a new Expo project:
    npx expo init OfflineNotesApp
-Choose “blank” template

-Install required libraries
+   Choose the blank template.

-npm install @react-native-async-storage/async-storage
-npm install @react-navigation/native @react-navigation/native-stack
+3. Install the required libraries: npm install @react-native-async-storage/async-storage npm install @react-navigation/native @react-navigation/native-stack
    npm install react-native-gesture-handler
    expo install react-native-screens react-native-safe-area-context expo install expo-image-picker expo-file-system

-Replace the default App.js with the one from this project.
+4. Replace the default App.js with the file from this project.

-Start the project
+5. Run the project:
    npx expo start
    Then open it in Expo Go on your phone.

+Libraries Used:

+* AsyncStorage: stores users and notes offline.
+* expo-image-picker: pick images or take photos.
+* expo-file-system: saves images so they stay after restart.
+* React Navigation: handles screen navigation.
+* gesture-handler, screens, safe-area-context: required for navigation.

+Known Issues / Things to Improve:

+* Passwords are stored in plain text.
+* Notes and images are not encrypted.
+* UI is simple and basic.
+* No cloud backup feature.
+* Notes cannot be manually reordered.